tudorz23/ClientHTTP/README.md

 the client to open the connection before every command and close it after the command execution.
 * After login, the server sends a response that contains 3 cookies, the first one being the one personalized for the session.
-For some reason I do not know, only the first cookie should be used in future requests to the server, else  it does not work.
+For some reason, only the first cookie should be used in future requests to the server, else it does not work.
 * To check whether a user is logged in or not, the `cookies` attribute is checked.
 If it is empty, no user is currently logged in.
 * Similarly, to control the access to the library, the `jwt` attribute is